-New research from BNY Mellon and the Official Monetary and Financial Institutions Forum (OMFIF) charts the rising influence in the real assets market.
+Global Public Investors have emerged as a powerful force in the world’s capital markets.
+New research from BNY Mellon and OMFIF charts their rising influence in the real assets market.

 BNY Mellon and OMFIF have previously issued joint reports on the changing role of Global Public Investors (GPIs) after the 2008 financial crisis, exploring their influence on global collateral and liquidity.
 This latest report examines how GPIs are integrating real assets into their portfolios at an important inflection point for the market.